mmcachran/WP-Easter-Egg/readme.txt

 If you have the "Activate keycode helper" checkbox checked, the custom keycode will fill based on the JS keyCode.

-The filter settings can be configured in the plugin's settings and will either be inclusive or exclusive.
-If the filter is exclusive, the easter egg will not available on posts where the "Add to filter?" meta checkbox is checked.
-If the filter is inclusive, the easter egg will not available on posts where the "Add to filter?" meta checkbox is not checked.
+The filter can be configured to be allowed or not allowed on certain pages via the settings page.

 == Installation ==